LunarG/VulkanTools/vkconfig/vkconfig.md

 The "Restore" button does the opposite.
 It discards all changes made since the last time the user saved.
 The "Clear" button will remove all of the files that the Vulkan Configurator saves to change an application's behavior.
-After using this button, Vulkan applications will behave as if Vulkan Configurator was never run.
+After using this button, Vulkan applications will behave as if Vulkan Configurator were never run.
 Finally, the "Exit" button will quit the application (without saving).
 It is effectively the same as pressing the "Reset" button and exiting the application.
 Note that while all unsaved changes will be lost, all saved settings in the tool will be remembered the next time Vulkan Configurator is run.